stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/install/core-rule-engine-config.md

 			<td>cassandra.socket.connect_timeout</td>
 			<td>CASSANDRA_SOCKET_TIMEOUT</td>
 			<td>5000</td>
-			<td> Sets the timeout, in milliseconds, of a native connection from ThingsBoard to Cassandra.
+			<td> Sets the timeout, in milliseconds, of a native connection from GridLinks to Cassandra.
 The default value is 5000</td>
 		</tr>
 		<tr>
 			<td>cassandra.socket.read_timeout</td>